architech-boards/hachiko-documentation/source/qt_creator.rst

 - **F5**: Continue, or press this icon:

 .. image:: _static/qt-9.png
+	   :align: center

-14. To successfully exit from the debug it is better to close the graphical application from the target board with the mouse by clicking on the 'X' symbol.
+7. To successfully exit from the debug it is better to close the graphical application from the target board with the mouse by clicking on the 'X' symbol.